 Once you’ve established your new skincare routines, a professional facialist can provide further skincare insight, and help to build on the good habits you’ve formed during lockdown!

-If you’re interested in deepening your knowledge and taking your skincare to clients, training with a reputable cosmetology brand is essential in taking your career further.
+If you’re interested in deepening your knowledge and taking your skincare to clients, training with a reputable cosmetology brand and the right skin care courses are essential in taking your career further.

 Since 1954, The Ray Cochrane Beauty School has been promoting excellence in cosmetology with advanced beauty therapy courses providing professional accreditation, and leading to successful careers within the industry.